RayHightower/RayHightower.com/speaking/index.md

 ### Podcast Audio:

-* [Giant Robots Smashing into Other Giant Robots](http://giantrobots.fm/20)<br/>Produced by [ThoughtBot](http://thoughtbot.com)<br/>Multiple developers interviewed at RubyConf 2012.
-Hightower's interview runs from 4:32 to 6:14 in the podcast.
-The other interviewees are worth hearing, too!
+* [Giant Robots Smashing into Other Giant Robots](http://giantrobots.fm/20)<br/>Produced by [ThoughtBot](http://thoughtbot.com) at RubyConf 2012 in Denver, CO, USA.
+Multiple developers interviewed; Hightower's segment runs from 4:32 to 6:14.

 ### Upcoming: